 We spent an extended weekend in Shanghai last week and wanted to dine at one special restaurant.
-Mr. & Mrs. Bund is a renowned restaurant that’s won all sorts of awards and been on all kinds of lists.
+Mr. & Mrs. Bund is a renowned restaurant that has won all sorts of awards and been on all kinds of lists.
 It unfortunately fell off of Asia’s Top 50 Restaurants in 2017, but I didn’t care- I had heard great things and I had to try it.

 The owner, Paul Pairet, is a French guy who has become a household name amongst gourmets in Shanghai.
 His culinary empire consists of MMB, the avant-garde (and for me unaffordable) Ultraviolet, and the newly-opened gastropub Chop Chop Chop.